p07r0457/CPPGM-StarterKit/README.md

 Line Splicing: If you encounter a backslash followed by a linefeed, ignore it.

-If the file doesn't end in a linefeed add one.
+If the file does not end in a linefeed add one.

 Comments (`/* ... */` and `// ...`) are replaced by a space character (ie they are part of a non-empty `whitespace-sequence`)